Product Liability Attorney in Queens, NY

 Experienced Queens Injury Lawyers Protecting Consumers Against Defective Products in New York

 According to New York state law, businesses are not permitted to market products that are excessively dangerous and/or defective.
-These safety regulations apply to companies that are responsible for the manufacturing, designing, and the wholesale of consumer products.
+These safety regulations apply to companies that are responsible for the manufacturing, designing, and wholesale of consumer products.
 Yet, sometimes dangerous and defective products do find their way into the marketplace.

 When an unreasonably dangerous or defective item reaches consumers and causes them harm, the responsible parties should be held financially accountable.
 If a faulty product has caused damages or injuries to you or a loved one, you should reach out to a product liability attorney as soon as possible.